CoGhent/CoGhent.github.io/basicqueries.markdown

 ## pagination

 the SparQL endpoint limits results to 1.000 lines.
 If a query has more than 1.000 results, multiple queries *(each containing the next 1.000 results)*, using OFFSET and LIMIT, are necessary to obtain the entire result.
+You will always need to count how many results your query gives first, to know how many pages to query.

 *for example*

 *This query gets skips the first 1.000 results to return the next 1.000 results.
-It returns the unique records with subject circus from the collection of het Huis van Alijn.*
+It returns the records with subject circus from the collection of het Huis van Alijn.*

 ```
 PREFIX purl: <http://purl.org/dc/terms/>